Visiting the Botanics and Staying Safe

 At the Royal Botanic Garden Edinburgh the health and safety of our visitors and staff remains a top priority.
 With this in mind, we have implemented new measures to help to protect you.
 One new and important measure is the introduction of a time slot ticket, to be booked in advance of your visit.

 Whilst entry to the Botanics remains free, we are asking all visitors to book a time slot ticket in advance of their visit.
 This method of entry enables us to limit the number of visitors accessing the Garden, to give everyone space and to facilitate physical distancing.
-Time slots are currently available for visits up to and including Wednesday 30 September.
+Time slots are currently available for visits up to and including Sunday 15 November.
+In line with current Scottish Government Guidance, there should be no more than six adults in your group from a maximum of two different households.

 Please bring a face covering with you.
-These are mandatory when visiting the Botanics Shop in our visitor centre and recommended for use in all enclosed spaces.
+These are mandatory when visiting any indoor area within the Garden, including our Cafes.
 For exemptions, see our health and safety measures below.

 Read on for details of more actions we are taking to help keep you safe while you reconnect with the wonderful world of plants.